-We strive to educate our patients with knowledge that empowers each individual.
+We strive to educate our patients with knowledge that empowers each individual on their path to parenthood.
 When patients understand their own treatment options, they can be proactive on their journey.

-To help you on your journey to parenthood, we have put together a series of short educational videos introducing you to basic CARE fertility procesures; as well as more advanced treatment cycles.
+To help further educate you on the fertility treatments associated with IVF, we have put together a series of short educational videos introducing you to basic fertility procedures; as well as more advanced treatment cycles.

 During assisted hatching, the zona pellucida, which covers the embryo, is weakened or ruptured.
 This outer layer is disbanded with an acidic mixture.